reportportal/docs/src/md/src/WorkWithReports/UID.md

 ### UniqueID

 A UniqueID is used for identifying a test item's originality.
 ReportPortal generates an ID automatically for all test items by default.
-The UID is generated based on:
+The UniqueID generation is based on:

 *	A project name;
 * A launch name;
 * Names of all parents;
 * All parameters of the item;

-All this information is encoded into MD5.
+All this information become part of a test item in form of MD5 hash.
 After that a UID becomes a part of the item.
 It gives an opportunity to define the item uniqueness with no possibility of doubt.
-ReportPortal plans to use this functionality in a process of building widgets ( f.e.:`Most failed test cases`, `Flack test`), `Rety` and `Rerun`, `Merge` and etc.
+ReportPortal uses this functionality in a process of building widgets ( f.e.:`Most failed test cases`, `Flack test`), `Rety` and `Rerun`and etc.

 Also if you use a Java based test frameworks you can provide a custom ID for a test item using the annotation `UniqueID` as well.
 Other clients are not supported yet.